 Stock editing

 Most stock is kept on the Library’s open shelves.
-As space is at a premium periodic weeding is used to remove less-well used material.
+As space is at a premium periodic stock reviews are used to identify and remove less-well used material.
 Unused duplicates are disposed of from time to time.
-When editions are superseded, all old editions will be removed from the shelves.
-Weeding and withdrawal criteria are described in the Collection Management Policy.
+When editions are superseded, all old editions will usually be removed from the shelves (unless the old edition is known to be required).
+Weeding and withdrawal criteria are described in the Library’s Collection Management Policy.

 Donations

-Due to issues of space we cannot take many donations.
+Due to issues of space and the high cost of accessioning and cataloguing we cannot take many donations.
 If academics wish to donate books to the library please contact the Information Consultant first to check if we can accept it.

 The Library does run a scheme where donations of books are offered to students for free, called Pass It On.